junwatu/junwatu/README.md

 **🚀 Projects**

 [The AI Enthusiast](https://junwatu.com)

-Technical site about AI and Generative AI apps development.
+Insights about the latest AI developments, and technical development guides for creating Generative AI apps.
+This site is the go-to destination for AI enthusiasts at all levels of expertise.

 [Articard](https://github.com/junwatu/articard)